poorna029/mongodb_documenting/1creating.md

-# inserting a document into a collection
+# inserting document/s into a collection
 _we have three methods :_
 - insertOne()